‘Writers are desperate people, and when they stop being desperate they stop being writers.’

 4. Be modest.
 Be self-critical.
 Listen to advice, but learn to distinguish between advice that is useful – even (or especially) if you don’t like hearing it – and advice which is a distraction or worse.
 You grow as a writer through absorbing these lessons, and some of them are hard learned.
 Writing that you think is magnificent may not be.

 6. Be patient.
 I was writing poetry for twenty years before I got a book published.
 You will not get published right away.
 You may never get published at all.
 But keep at it.
 You need to believe in what you do: keep perfecting your craft, keep pushing your work out there.
 Don’t give up.
 If you’re doing it right, you’ll get there.
 Where ‘there’ is is another question.
-You may not know until you arrive, and possibly not even then.
+When you arrive, you may find it is not the place you thought you were heading for.

 This is the poet W. S. Merwin, writing in his poem Berryman of his youthful encounter with the older poet and the advice he received: